 If your team wants guidance or needs help reviewing your setup, Mindcore Technologies offers a free consultation to help you explore safer security options.

-How does zero-trust encryption support healthcare data encryption?
+How does zero-trust security improve healthcare protection?